FireAlfa/TurboTribble/Docs/CONVENTIONS.md

 Assets/GUI/gui.png
 ```

-Use descriptive names for the files, it would be perfect if just reading the name of the file, it was possible to know what is that file and where it fits in the game.
+Use descriptive names for the files, it would be perfect if, just by reading the name of the file, it was possible to know what that file is and where it fits in the engine.

+---

+These conventions are based on the ones made by [Ray](https://github.com/raysan5).
+They can be seen in this [file](https://github.com/raysan5/game_project_template/blob/master/CONVENTIONS.md).